-In 2014, the US spent $3.08 trillion on health care, about 17.5 percent of the nation’s economic output or gross domestic product (GDP).
-Experts project that by 2025 annual national spending on health care will increase to $5.6 trillion and account for 20.1 percent of GDP.
+In 2016, the U.S. spent $3.3 trillion on health care, about 17.9 percent of the nation’s economic output or gross domestic product (GDP).
+Experts project that by 2026 annual national spending on health care will increase to $5.7 trillion and account for 19.7 percent of GDP.
 These projections assume that over the long term, health care spending will grow faster than the economy, despite moderate growth in public- and private-sector health care spending since the 2008 economic recession.

 High health care spending affects individuals, families, and employers.
-Individuals and families face higher health care premiums and cost-sharing, and employers and governments must pay more for health insurance and services.
-In response, employers are finding ways to limit their exposure to health care costs by cutting back on benefits, shifting to high-deductible health plans, or dropping coverage altogether.
+Individuals and families face higher health care premiums and cost-sharingThe share of insurance-covered costs that a person pays out of pocket, including deductibles, coinsurance, and copayments.
+It does not include premiums, balance billing amounts for non-network providers, or the cost of non-covered services. , and employers and governments must pay more for health insurance and services.
+In response, employers are finding ways to limit their exposure to health care costs by cutting back on benefits, shifting to high- deductibleThe amount that individuals must pay for services covered under an insurance plan before the insurer pays benefits.
+Not all out-of-pocket spending counts toward the deductible. health plans, or dropping coverage altogether.

-Public- and private-sector cost-containment approaches should address the root causes of unproductive cost growth and not cut needed benefits or shift costs from one party to another.
-One of the primary causes of long-term spending growth is the use of expensive (and often unproven) medical technologies, including prescription drugs, tests, and procedures.
-Also, provider payment systems have incentives that fuel cost growth.
-Studies reveal a large amount of waste and inefficiency in the system, such as overuse and duplication of services, medical errors, preventable hospitalizations, and lack of preventive care that could have forestalled or completely prevented the need for treatment.
+One of the primary causes of long-term spending growth is the use of expensive medical technologies, prescription drugs, tests, and procedures.
+Also, provider-payment systems have incentives that fuel cost growth.
+Research reveals a large amount of waste and inefficiency in the U.S. health care system, such as overuse and duplication of services, medical errors, preventable hospitalizations, high administrative costs, and lack of preventive care that could have delayed or completely prevented the need for treatment.